You want smart political talk without the meltdowns?

 Well, I also think the Freedom Caucus and all these other people that are objecting to all this stuff, they also had eight years to make their voices known.

-And you know, you gotta be ready.
+And, you know, you got to be ready.

-And I don't think they were ready, even themselves to confront what they're doing.
+And I don't think they were ready even themselves to confront what they're doing.

 Both sides.